 The Dental Hygiene Program has a limited capacity and selects students based upon defined criteria.
 Students must take preenrollment courses and are encouraged to take general education courses and support courses prior to applying to the program.
-Application forms, selection criteria and admission procedures are available online and from the Dental Hygiene Program office in the Multipurpose Building, Room 223.
+Application forms, selection criteria and admission procedures are available online.
 Applications to the Dental Hygiene Program are due on February 1st of each year.

 Once accepted into the Dental Hygiene Program, the curriculum is two years in length beginning in July and ending in May.
 During enrollment, students attend lecture, laboratory, and clinical courses.
 Clinical practice occurs in the Dental Hygiene Clinic on the LIT campus.